thecodacus/MyBlog/src/posts/2021-12-14-lets-build-an-image-classifier-using-tensorflow.md

 date: 2017-09-03T08:33:14.533Z
 category: machine learning
 featuredImage: /images/uploads/train.gif
+redirect_from:
+    - /2017/09/03/cnn-image-classifier-using-tensorflow/
 ---

 Previously we learned how to [prepare](https://web.archive.org/web/20210305014033/https://thecodacus.com/prepare-data-set-train-tensorflow-model/) a dataset to feed it to our TensorFlow model.
 So In this tutorial, we will be using the same dataset generator class that we wrote in our previous [post](https://web.archive.org/web/20210305014033/https://thecodacus.com/prepare-data-set-train-tensorflow-model/), to get data from the dataset directory.
 We will also learn to build an image classifier using a convolutional neural network which we will train on that dataset

 ## Prerequisites

-* Download Kaggle Cats vs Dogs [dataset](https://web.archive.org/web/20210305014033/https://www.kaggle.com/c/dogs-vs-cats/data)
+-   Download Kaggle Cats vs Dogs [dataset](https://web.archive.org/web/20210305014033/https://www.kaggle.com/c/dogs-vs-cats/data)
-* DataSetGenerator Code that we wrote in our [earlier post](https://web.archive.org/web/20210305014033/https://thecodacus.com/prepare-data-set-train-tensorflow-model/)
+-   DataSetGenerator Code that we wrote in our [earlier post](https://web.archive.org/web/20210305014033/https://thecodacus.com/prepare-data-set-train-tensorflow-model/)

 ## The Building Blocks

 To build an image recognition model we need to create some basic building blocks, these are:

-* Convolution Layer
+-   Convolution Layer
-* Pooling Layer
+-   Pooling Layer
-* Activation Layer
+-   Activation Layer
-* Fully Connected Layer
+-   Fully Connected Layer

 So we will be creating a network builder class which will be a helper class and we will add methods to create these layers.
 So that it will make our job easier while creating the network.
 I will be explaining